 Knowledge of Basic First aid

 The best climbing season for Nun Peak is from June - September when most of the rest of the Himalayas remain under monsoon.
 Heavy snowfall and extreme cold in winters make this expedition impossible.

 Click here for packing list.

-The trek begins from Leh in Ladakh.
+The Nun peak expedition begins from Leh in Ladakh.
 The best travel option around Leh is by air.

 By air: Jet Airways, GoAir, and Air India provide daily flights from New Delhi to Leh.
 It is recommended that you make your flight bookings well in advance not only to save on the price but also for a confirmed seat.
 You can also take an alternate flight route to Srinagar.
 Fly to Srinagar from Delhi and then drive to Leh from Srinagar.
 The 10 hour road journey from Srinagar to Leh can be covered by hiring a shared taxi which will cost you around INR 3000-4000.
 The drive route from Srinagar to Leh is scenic.
 For coming back, you can either take a direct flight from Leh to New Delhi.
 Or take the same route via Srinagar.
 Flights from Srinagar to Delhi are cheaper than Leh-Delhi.